canonical/matter-pi-gpio-commander/tests/README.md

 Refer below for instructions on running the snap tests.
 There are two different testing suites with different hardware requirements and inputs.

-## Run WiFi tests
+## Run generic tests

+These tests verify the main functionalities of the snap.
-The WiFi tests run the Matter controller along with this snap on the same machine.
+The Matter application tests run the Matter controller along with this snap on the same machine.
 The machine should be a compatible Raspberry Pi, unless the GPIO is mocked.

 To run the tests, you must set the following environment variables: